ochandoc/AndromedaEngine/README.md

 ![window](./docs/main.png)

+## Camera
+Flying camera is present by default, you can move using WASD and rotate with mouse pressing right click

 ## How to draw a OBJ

 First, we have to create the __Entity Component System__ to manage all scene entities and create or modify